Travel to the Philippines

 - National/state digital certificate of the foreign government which has accepted VaxCertPH under a reciprocal arrangement unless otherwise permitted by the IATF.
 This includes Australian-issued International COVID-19 Vaccination Certificates.

-- If you're required to provide proof of a negative COVID-19 pre-departure test, this can be either an RT-PCR test taken within 48 hours of departure, or a remotely supervised or professionally administered Rapid Antigen Test taken within 24 hours of departure (including healthcare facility, laboratory, clinic, pharmacy, or another similar establishment).
+- If you're not fully vaccinated and you're aged 15 years or above, you're required to provide proof of a negative COVID-19 pre-departure test.
+This must be a remotely supervised or professionally administered Rapid Antigen Test taken within 24 hours of departure (including healthcare facility, laboratory, clinic, pharmacy, or another similar establishment).

 Keep up to date with the latest requirements